metacpan/network-infrastructure/domains.md

 http(s)://api.metacpan.org/ - v0 of the API

-  * Can not use fastly as this version support GET + BODY!
+  * Can not use fastly as this version supports GET + BODY!
   * Currently on old BM box

 http://search.cpan.org/ && http://cpansearch.perl.org/ - redirects